-The lower half of Table 1 shows that the increase in telecommuting to 33% of workforce results in significant welfare gains, which we measure as consumption-equivalent changes in expected utility (see Appendix section B.3 for details).
+The lower half of Table 1 shows that the increase in telecommuting to 33% of the workforce results in significant welfare gains, which we measure as consumption-equivalent changes in expected utility (see Appendix section B.3 for details).
 We find that reduced commuting is the single biggest driver of welfare improvements, even when traffic congestion remains fixed at the benchmark level.
 Focusing on column (6): when commuting is accounted for in addition to the 1.2% gain from consumption, welfare gains rise by over 9 percentage points.
 After this, improved access to amenities adds another 3.6 percentage points, while workers' improved ability to fulfill their idiosyncratic preferences contributes less than 5 percentage points.

 One important driver of welfare gains for commuters is access to jobs.
 In large, sprawled and congested cities, such as Los Angeles, good jobs are often inaccessible for households who live on the periphery.
-To study how a shift to telecommuting impacts job access, we calculate commuter market access for each tract as $CMA_i = \sum_j (w_j e^{-\kappa t{ij}})^{\epsilon}$ .
+To study how a shift to telecommuting impacts job access, we calculate commuter market access for each tract as $CMA_i = \sum_j (w_j e^{-\kappa t{ij}})^{\epsilon}$.
 We find that an increase in the fraction of telecommuters improves average job access for those who keep commuting by 16%, largely thanks to lower traffic congestion.
 We also find that the elasticity of floorspace prices with respect to market access at the tract level falls, meaning that places with better access to jobs command a lower price premium.
+Further details of these calculations as well as other results can be found in Appendix D.